mlabuda2/nf-tower-docs/docs/faqs.md

 ### Secrets

-**<p data-question>Q: When using secrets in Tower workflow run, the process executed with an error `Missing AWS execution role arn` </p>**
+**<p data-question>Q: When using secrets in a Tower workflow run, the process executes with an error `Missing AWS execution role arn` </p>**

 The [ECS Agent must be empowered](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html) to retrieve Secrets from the AWS Secrets Manager.
 Secrets-using pipelines that are launched from Nextflow Tower and execute in an AWS Batch Compute Environment will encounter this error if an IAM Execution Role is not provided.
-Please see the [Pipeline Secrets](https://help.tower.nf/22.2/secrets/overview/) for remediation steps.
+See [Pipeline secrets](https://help.tower.nf/latest/secrets/overview/) for remediation steps.

-**<p data-question>Q: Why do work tasks which use Secrets fail when running in AWS Batch?</p>**
+**<p data-question>Q: Why do work tasks which use secrets fail when running in AWS Batch?</p>**

 Users may encounter a few different errors when executing pipelines that use Secrets, via AWS Batch: